Dialectical Reconciliation via Structured Argumentative Dialogues: DR-Arg Framework

 Locutions are typically instantiated with specific formulae that make up the range of possible \emph{dialogue moves} $m_t$:

-where $t$ is an index indicating the dialogue timestep, $x\in \{e, r\}$ denotes the agent making the move, $l\in L$ is a locution, and $\Phi \in \mathcal{L}$ is a formula that instantiates the locution (e.g.,~the content of the move).
-We use $\mathcal{M}$ to denote the set of all dialogue moves.
+where $t$ is an index indicating the dialogue timestep, $x\in \{R, E\}$ denotes the agent making the move, $l\in L$ is a locution, and $\gamma \in \mathcal{L}$ is a formula that instantiates the locution (e.g.,~the content of the move).

-We now define the concept of a DR-HAI dialogue.
-A DR-HAI dialogue requires that the first move must always be a $query$ locution from the explainee, and the agents take turns making and receiving moves.
-Formally,
+We now formally define a dialectical reconciliation (DR) dialogue.
+A DR dialogue requires that the first move must always be a $\texttt{query}$ locution from the explainee, and the agents take turns making and receiving moves: